 By placing greater focus on post-event activity, healthcare organizations can better understand whether the right processes are in place to keep their patients safe and their devices secure.

-Collaboration and data sharing between IT security and HTM professionals is crucial in improving the effectiveness of incident response and recovery.
+Collaboration and data sharing between IT security and HTM professionals is crucial in improving the effectiveness of healthcare incident response and recovery.
 By working together, the teams can ensure medical devices work as expected and don’t suffer unscheduled downtime or maintenance that puts patient safety at risk.

 Discover the keys to helping security and medical professionals work together.
-Watch Peek at the other side… Security 101 for clinical engineering and biomed professionals now.